 You can’t use a one-size-fits-all approach with Google Ads because each campaign is different.
 So the course needs to help you understand the basics of every step you take, keywords, to how to inform your decisions using analytics data.

 Like other aspects of marketing, Google Ads are all about generating results.
 Therefore, you should look for a course taught by an experienced marketer; you need to learn from someone who’s launched hundreds of campaigns with the traffic and sales to back up their lessons.

 Let’s be honest, we don’t all have the capacity to study Google Ads theory while running our businesses.
-If you’re planning on becoming a PPC professional, you’ll not mind spending 20 hours or more to get certified, but business owners might prefer to get the basics in 4 or 5 hours – so bear this in mind.
+If you plan on becoming a PPC professional, you’ll not mind spending 20 hours or more to get certified, but business owners might prefer to get the basics in 4 or 5 hours – so bear this in mind.

 Do you need an actual certificate on completion of your Google Ads training?
-If this is the case then some providers might make more sense than others.
-Working as a SEM professional, you will most likely need some sort of accredited certification, so keep an eye out for courses that are recognised by the industry.
+If this is the case, then some providers might make more sense than others.
+Working as an SEM professional, you will most likely need some sort of accredited certification, so keep an eye out for courses that are recognised by the industry.

 Why do I need Google Ads certification?

-Anyone looking to become a professional search engine marketer will need a certificate that they can competently manage PPC ads.
-With the technical knowledge required, and the money at stake, certification gives people confidence in your abilities and means they’ll trust you to manage their campaigns.
+Anyone looking to become a professional search engine marketer will need a certificate to competently manage PPC ads.
+With the required technical knowledge and money at stake, certification gives people confidence in your abilities and means they’ll trust you to manage their campaigns.

 Is Google Ads certification free?

 Some Google Ads certifications are free, but others are paid.
 Even though two of the courses on this list are free, they offer amazing value and are definitely worth considering.